 So, now we know that fat is linked with gout and it is essential to remember that unsaturated fat is the best option.
 Saturated fat is just another word for severe issues that can cause a lot of problems regarding your weight and gout of course.
 We also know that fat from fish meat, seeds, and nuts is the best type of fat and it should be consumed plenty.
 As I have mentioned earlier, 10% of your daily intake of calories should be based on fat, a good fat.
 This means that 200 calories should come from fat.
 Keep in mind that I believe 2000 calories per a day is an excellent diet that comes with many benefits and health advantages.

 Once again, no, this 10 % of fat must not come from bad fat sources I have mentioned above.
-They must come from good sources like fish and nuts.
+They must come from good sources like fish, nuts and avocado.

 The final word